readium/r2-streamer-js/README.md

 // First parameter: port number, zero means default (3000),
 // unless specified via the environment variable `PORT` (process.env.PORT).
-// Tip: the NPM package `portfinder` can be used to automatically find an available port number.
+// Tip: the NPM package `portfinder` can be used to automatically find an available port number. const url = await server.start(3000, false);

-// Second parameter: if true, HTTPS instead of HTTP, using a randomly-generated self-signed certificate. const url = await server.start(3000, false);
+// Second constructor parameter: if true, HTTPS instead of HTTP, using a randomly-generated self-signed certificate.

-console.log(server.isSecured()); // false
+// Also validates encrypted HTTP header during request-request cycles, so should only be used in runtime
+// contexts where the client side has access to the private encryption key (i.e. Electron app, see r2-navigator-js) console.log(server.isSecured()); // false

 // http://127.0.0.1:3000